michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 EXECUTE FUNCTION ltss_energy_ote.tr_ltss_oteprices();
 ```

 Note the error handling: by default, any error rolls back the transaction.
 Here, we prioritize having complete data in the `ltss` table.
-Errors are suppressed and logged as warnings.
+Any error thrown by the trigger function will be suppressed and logged as warning.

 <details>
 <summary>For users of the Czech Energy Spot Prices custom integration</summary>